 Mental health, like physical health, is important to all of us, and fostering mental health and well-being is a priority for the Board.
-Schools are ideal settings for mental health promotion, addiction awareness education, resiliency development, and connecting those in need to care pathways.
-Positive mental health is closely tied to a sense of identity and safety for each individual.
-As such, mental health initiatives are often delivered in an aligned and integrated approach with equity and safety in mind.
+Schools are ideal settings for mental health promotion, addiction awareness education, resiliency development, and connecting those in need to care pathway.

 There are steps that all of us can take to support our mental health and well-being.
-This includes supporting good sleep habits, encouraging daily connection with family and friends and promoting coping strategies that incorporate and honor students' strengths and community traditions.
-It is also important that we learn to recognize the signs of mental health problems and indicators of stress.
-For example, we have recently developed a Student Suicide Intervention Protocol to help keep students safe when thoughts of suicide may be occuring.
+This includes supporting good sleep habits, encouraging daily face to face time with family and friends and promoting a habit of gratitude.
+It is also important that we learn to recognize the signs of mental health problems and indicators of stress can also help.